How to Get Rid of Groundhogs Without Harming Them

 Safety Considerations

 • While groundhogs, like other rodents, are not a significant source of infectious disease to humans, they occasionally can carry rabies.
-It’s advised to treat any unprovoked attack as a potential rabies exposure.
+It’s a good idea to treat any unprovoked attack as a potential rabies exposure.

-• If homeowners are not comfortable with removing groundhogs themselves or cannot safely implement the strategies below, they are advised to seek professional groundhog removal services.
+• If you are not comfortable with removing groundhogs yourself or cannot safely implement the strategies below, consider hiring a professional groundhog removal service.

 Got groundhogs in the yard?